 Now I’m a freelance musician and writer … and also a PhD student in literature and environmental humanities at the University of Gothenburg.

-PS: I’m nonbinary and my pronouns are they and them or ze and hir. (“Hen” in Swedish.)
+PS: I’m nonbinary and I prefer the pronouns they and them or ze and hir. (“Hen” in Swedish.)